Tag: leader

 ※Prayer※

-Lord, help us to have as lord in our lives. us with to see the small quiet leaders in our lives, that we might follow you better.
-Grant us the eyes to see those you have called us to lead, that we fulfill your calling on our lives in regards to the lives of .
+Lord, help us to have as lord in our lives.
+Grace us with wisdom to see the small quiet leaders in our lives, that we might follow you better.
+Grant us the eyes to see those you have called us to lead, that we fulfill your calling on our lives in regards to the lives of others.
 Amen.

 ※Questions※